• Is costume design your full-time profession?

 • Where does the inspiration for using recycled materials come from?

-• Where did your inspiration for food-themed dresses come from?
+• Where did your inspiration for food-themed dresses begin?

 While in school I spent my summers singing at children’s birthday parties as various princesses.
-Beauty (ahem, Belle) was a popular character and one day I went by Taco Bell afterwards, still in costume.
-My friend took a photo, it went viral, and I decided the pun needed its own dress.
+My friend took a photo as we stopped by Taco Bell, it went viral, and I decided the pun needed its own dress.
 Two years later the Taco Belle dress was made and went viral as well.
-It was a ridiculous design and I loved it, so I’ve kept finding odd things to style dresses after/out of.
+It was a ridiculous design and I loved it.

 • Any advice for others looking to get into costume design or cosplay?